DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/go.md

 #### Prevent instrumentation of some code

-The `//orchestrion:ignore` directive can be used to prevent `orchestrion` from performing _any_ modification on the annotated code.
+You can use the `//orchestrion:ignore` directive to prevent `orchestrion` from performing _any_ modification on the annotated code.

 This can be used to prevent caller-side instrumentation from being applied to specific locations: